JivkoSp/Drahten/Docs/design-decision-data-storage.md

 # Using Elasticsearch has the following advantages for searching data

+## But Wait a Minute, Why is Elasticsearch Even Needed?

+While PostgreSQL is excellent for structured data storage and relational querying, there are scenarios in a microservices architecture where specialized search capabilities are required.
+One of the services (Search Service) will offer semantic search capabilities, making Elasticsearch a necessary addition.
+Here are the advantages:

 * **Full-Text Search Capabilities**
   - **Natural Language Processing (NLP)** - Elasticsearch is optimized for full-text search and provides features such as tokenization, stemming, and synonym handling, making it highly effective for searching textual data;
   - **Relevance Scoring** - Uses advanced algorithms to rank search results based on relevance, improving the accuracy and usefulness of search results.